Succession to the French throne: The Bourbons in Spain

-The validity of the renunciations were not debated in public until the French Revolution, when the National Assembly first addressed this issue in a three-day session beginning on 15 September 1789.
+The validity of the renunciations was not debated in public until the French Revolution, when the National Assembly first addressed this issue in a three-day session beginning on 15 September 1789.
 After many debates, the Assembly voted on a final text of a statement defining the succession to the Crown.
 This read: "The crown is hereditary from male to male, by order of primogeniture, with the absolute exclusion of women and their descendants, without prejudging the effect of renunciations".
 The Spanish Ambassador, the Count of Fernan Nuñez wrote to the Spanish Prime Minister, the Count of Floridablanca, that same date: "All the clergy and the major part of the nobility and also of the Third Estate has pronounced for the resolution favorable to the House of Spain… by 698 votes to 265 the majority had concluded the question in a sense again most advantageous for us...."

 In 1791 the French National Assembly drew up a new, written Constitution to which the King gave his assent, and which governed France for the last year of the 18th century monarchy.
 For the first time it was necessary to define formally, as a matter of statutory constitutional law, the system of succession, and the titles, privileges and prerogatives of the Crown.
 In debating the succession to the Crown the contemporary understanding of the law of succession was publicly clarified.
 It rebutted the assertion by some that the claim by the Spanish line is a late construct, made to satisfy the ambitions of princes deprived of other claims.
 Indeed, it is evident that the issue of the rights of the Spanish line to the French crown remained an important constitutional issue.

 When the issue of the rights of the Spanish line arose, the Assembly voted to include a phrase in the article on the succession that implicitly protected their rights.
 That this was the purpose of the clause seems certain: hence the phrase in Title III, Chapter II, article I: